 When choosing health insurance for your company, there are many decisions to make.
 One of the first may be what type of plan to choose.

-Knowing the difference between HMO and PPO is an important first step to determining which kind of plan is right for your company and employees.
+Understanding the differences between these options is an important first step to determining which kind of plan is right for your company and employees.

 Looking for the right benefits for your company and your team?
 Download our simple guide to choosing a benefits provider for tips.

-HMOs begin by establishing a network of doctors, hospitals, and other providers.
-These providers agree to accept payment at a certain lower rates for the services they provide to plan members, which sets costs and keeps them in check.
+HMOs begin by establishing a local network of doctors, hospitals, and other providers.
+The providers agree to accept payment at lower rates for the services they provide to plan members, which sets costs and keeps them in check.
 HMO plans typically require patients to have referrals from a primary care physician, and won’t cover out-of-network care.

-PPO insurance has a similar structure at the outset.
-It offers access to a network of doctors and providers who accept payment at a certain rate for members.
+PPOs also offer access to a network of doctors and providers who accept payment at a certain rate for members.
 However, unlike an HMO, a PPO allows patients to access treatment from providers outside of the network.
 In other words, members of a PPO can see any doctor they want or visit any hospital, although providers outside of the network will tend to cost more.
 Patients are also not required to choose a single primary care physician, and do not need a referral to see specialists.

 We've created a simple guide to walk you through the process of choosing a benefits provider.

-A big question of course is what the plans cost.
-In general, HMOs have lower monthly premiums.
-Since the in-network providers all agree on the pricing level for their services, this helps the HMO to keep costs low.
+HMOs and EPOs tend to have lower monthly premiums.
+Since the in-network providers all agree on the pricing level for their services, this helps the HMO/EPO to keep costs low.

 Related Article: 3 Questions To Ask Before Picking Your Company's Health Insurance

 In part due to their out-of-network benefits, POS plans typically come with slightly higher premiums.
 PPOs, which give members the most choice in terms of which providers they see, often have still higher monthly premiums and copays.
 They also almost always have an annual deductible, or an amount the insured member must pay out-of-pocket before the insurance plan kicks in and pays any claims.
-HMOs often times have no deductible or a low deductible.
+HMOs, EPOs, and POS plans often have no deductible or a low deductible.

 That said, PPO members can save money by seeing doctors that are within the PPO network, as out-of-network providers will generally cost more.

-Another important aspect of HMO insurance is that many require members to choose a PCP to manage their overall care.
+Many HMOs require members to choose a PCP to manage their overall care.
 The PCP must be in the HMO’s network, and this doctor will be the provider you see any time you need medical treatment.

-PPOs do not require members to choose a PCP, and they don’t require referrals to see specialists.
-Again, PPO members can see any doctor or provider they like, in- or out-of-network.
+Both EPOs and PPOs do not require members to choose a PCP, and they don’t require referrals to see specialists.
+PPO members can see any doctor or provider they like, in- or out-of-network.

-This flexibility is nice for people who already have a doctor they like and don’t want to switch to someone in-network.
-It’s also helpful if you’re traveling and need medical attention, because a PPO member is covered if they see a doctor outside of their local network.
+The flexibility of POS and PPO is nice for people who already have a doctor they like, since they won’t have to switch to one in-network.
+It’s also helpful for people who travel and want coverage, because members can see doctors outside of their local network as needed.